C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development

-The deployment stage transpiles the generated circuits (QAOA, VQE, and Grover; an example VQE circuit is shown in Figure~\ref{fig:vqe_circuit}) and evaluates each circuit--device pair using the recommender’s weighted scoring algorithm (Section~\ref{sec:transpiler_recommender}).
+The deployment stage transpiles the generated circuits (QAOA, VQE, and Grover).
+For demonstration, we follow the QAOA branch; an example QAOA circuit is shown in Figure~\ref{fig:qaoa_circuit_theta} and evaluates each circuit--device pair using the recommender’s weighted scoring algorithm (Algorithm~\ref{alg:recommender}).
 With the default parameters $(\lambda_1=0.6,\;\lambda_2=0.3,\;\lambda_3=0.1,\;\tau=0.5)$ (Table~\ref{tab:parameter_defaults}), fidelity is prioritised while latency and cost are considered moderately.
 Using the Maximum Independent Set (MIS) problem as a representative benchmark, this process selected the QAOA circuit on \textit{Quantinuum H1} as the optimal configuration (best score 0.311).
-Figure~\ref{fig:qaoa_comparison} highlights the trade-offs: (a) trapped-ion devices (Quantinuum, IonQ) achieve the lowest error rates, with Quantinuum H1 maintaining $96.10\%$ fidelity (equivalent to only $3.90\%$ total error); (b) superconducting devices provide much faster execution times but incur additional overheads from limited connectivity, while ion-trap platforms remain more accurate at larger qubit counts; (c) execution costs are lowest on superconducting platforms (e.g., IBM devices at $\sim\$2$ per run), whereas trapped-ion devices such as Quantinuum H1/H2 reach tens of thousands of dollars, creating several orders of magnitude difference.
+Figure~\ref{fig:qaoa_comparison_app} highlights the trade-offs: (a) trapped-ion devices (Quantinuum, IonQ) achieve the lowest error rates, with Quantinuum H1 maintaining $96.10\%$ fidelity (equivalent to only $3.90\%$ total error); (b) superconducting devices provide much faster execution times but incur additional overheads from limited connectivity, while ion-trap platforms remain more accurate at larger qubit counts; (c) execution costs are lowest on superconducting platforms (e.g., IBM devices at $\sim\$2$ per run), whereas trapped-ion devices such as Quantinuum H1/H2 reach tens of thousands of dollars, creating several orders of magnitude difference.

 Execution was performed on both simulators and real hardware backends.
 For the MIS instance in Figure~\ref{fig:mis_case}, the generated QAOA circuits were executed on Finland’s superconducting quantum computer \textit{Helmi} and IBM’s \textit{ibm\_brisbane}, in addition to simulator runs.
 The decoder then processed the raw measurement bitstrings and identified the most probable outcome, \texttt{1100} (little-endian), corresponding to the quantum state \(|1100\rangle\).
 This state indicates that vertices $\{2,3\}$ form the independent set.
 Figure~\ref{fig:mis_case}(b) presents this decoded output, illustrating how the decoder completes the workflow by mapping low-level quantum measurements into a human-readable solution.